pbarrioss/azure-ai-engineer-in-five-weeks/CURRICULUM.md

 Welcome to the Azure AI Engineering in 5 Weeks curriculum.
 This guide will help you navigate through the weekly lessons and practical sessions designed to enhance your skills in Azure AI services.

-## Table of Contents 📅
+# Table of Contents 📅
 - [Week 1: Introduction to Azure AI Services](#week-1-introduction-to-azure-ai-services-📘)
 - [Week 2: Advanced AI System Design](#week-2-advanced-ai-system-design-🛠️)
 - [Week 3: Operationalizing AI Systems](#week-3-operationalizing-ai-systems-⚙️)
 - [Week 4: Optimizing and Fine-Tuning AI Models](#week-4-optimizing-and-fine-tuning-ai-models-🔧)
 - [Week 5: Building AI Agents with Azure AI](#week-5-building-ai-agents-with-azure-ai-🤖)

-## Week by Week 📅!
+# Week by Week 📅

 ## Week 1: Introduction to Azure AI Services 📘
 ### Topics
 - **Overview of Azure AI Services**:
+  - Azure AI Foundry: Leran how to use the most comprehensive AI platform.
   - Azure OpenAI Service: Leverage large language models for NLP tasks.
   - Azure AI Search: Implement AI-powered search within applications.
   - Azure AI Document Intelligence: Process and extract information from documents.
   - Azure AI Vision Services: Image and video analysis tools.
   - Azure AI Speech Services: Speech recognition and synthesis functionalities.
-- **Cloud-Native AI Solution Architecture**:
-  - Designing scalable and resilient AI solutions on Azure.
-  - Integrating various Azure services in AI workflows.
 - **Introduction to Retrieval-Augmented Generation (RAG) Patterns**:
   - Combining retrieval-based methods with generative AI for enhanced performance.
   - Implementing basic RAG architectures using Azure services.

 ### Practical Session
 - **Building Your First Chatbot**:
-  - Set up a virtual environment on your machine.
   - Configure necessary Azure services.
-  - Develop a chatbot using Azure AI Search and Azure OpenAI through the Azure portal's UI.
+  - Develop a chatbot using Azure AI Search and Azure OpenAI through the Azure AI foundry portal's UI.

 ### Homework
-- **Mandatory**:
   - Reproduce the in-class chatbot deployment.
-  - Upload sample data (e.g., HR documents) and index it using Azure AI Search.
+  - Upload sample data (Contoso HR documents) and index it using Azure AI Search.
   - Implement hybrid search combining vector-based and keyword-based retrieval.
   - Enable question-answering capabilities using Azure OpenAI as the reasoning engine.
-- **Advanced (Optional)**:
-  - Utilize the Azure AI Search SDK to programmatically push data.
-  - Develop the chatbot in a code-first environment, deploying the final endpoint without relying on low-code tools.
+    - Complete the assignments in the `notebook_homework.ipynb` file located in the `weeks/week-1` folder.

 > **Note**: For setup and detailed instructions, refer to the [Week 1 README](./weeks/week-1/README.md).

 ## Week 2: Advanced AI System Design 🛠️
 ### Topics
-- **Deep Dive into RAG Patterns**:
-  - Advanced techniques for implementing RAG architectures.
-  - Enhancing retrieval accuracy and response generation.
-- **Multimodal AI Integration**:
-  - Combining text, image, and document data sources.
+- **Introduction to Orchestration Frameworks**:
+  - **Semantic Kernel**: Explore Microsoft's open-source framework that facilitates the integration of large language models (LLMs) with conventional programming languages, enabling the creation and orchestration of complex AI solutions.
+- **Enhancing Chatbot Functionality with Multimodality**:
+  - **Multimodal AI Integration**: Learn how to extend your chatbot's capabilities by incorporating multiple data types, such as text, images, and documents, to provide richer and more context-aware interactions.
-  - Implementing AI solutions that process and generate multiple data types.
+  - **Azure AI Services**: Utilize services like Azure AI Vision and Azure AI Content Understanding to process and analyze diverse data modalities.
-- **LLM Routing and Caching**:
-  - Strategies for efficient model selection and response caching.
-  - Improving system performance and reducing latency.

 ### Practical Session
-- **Developing a Compound AI System**:
-  - Integrate multiple Azure AI services into a cohesive application.
-  - Implement document intelligence for semantic data processing.
-  - Set up Cosmos DB for data storage and consistency.
-  - Apply LLM routing and caching mechanisms to optimize performance.
+- **Upgrading Your Chatbot with Semantic Kernel**:
+  - **Integration**: Rebuild the chatbot developed in Week 1 by incorporating Semantic Kernel as the orchestrator, allowing for seamless interaction between various AI services and data modalities.
+  - **Multimodal Capabilities**: Enhance the chatbot to process and respond to inputs beyond text, such as images and documents, utilizing Azure AI Services.

 ### Homework
-- **Mandatory**:
-  - Deploy your own compound AI system incorporating the discussed components.
-  - Ensure seamless integration and functionality of all services.
-- **Optional**:
-  - Enhance your system by adding multimodal capabilities, such as image understanding, to enrich user interactions.
+  - **Implement Multimodal Features**: Extend your chatbot to handle at least two data modality (e.g., image and document) using Semantic Kernel and Azure AI Services.
+Complete the assignments in the `notebook_homework.ipynb` file located in the `weeks/week-2` folder.
+  - **Advanced (Optional)**: Deploy the chatbot using the Semantic Kernel framework and streamlit containerized with Azure App Services or Azure Container Apps.

 > **Note**: For setup and detailed instructions, refer to the [Week 2 README](./weeks/week-2/README.md).

 ## Week 3: Operationalizing AI Systems ⚙️
 ### Topics